Azure/aks-advanced-autoscaling/docs/modules/Module3/index.md

 ---
-title: Module 3 - Autoscaling with ACI
+title: Module 3 - Rapid Burst Scaling with ACI and Azure Load Testing

 has_children: true

 ---